guptaa-s/Data-Analysis/ReadME.md

 STARTUP DATA-EXPLORATORY DATA ANALYTICS

 Analyzed the dataset of startups containing different parameters such as Funding, Location, Investor ,Industry Vertical and found insights.
-Pre-processing of data to make good insights and answer nsome questions.
+Pre-processing of data to make good insights and answer some questions.
 After analyzing the dataset, we will answer some of the questions- Exploratory Data Analytics